Lawyer: El Paso shooting suspect has ‘mental disabilities’

 David Lane, a Colorado-based defense attorney, wrote that this schedule would violate Crusius’ constitutional rights because the virus has stalled their investigation of issues the government must consider.

-Lane, who is 65, said safety concerns have blocked the defense team from doing in-person interviews since mid-March, including with Crusius, who is jailed without bond.
+Lane, who is over 65, said safety concerns have blocked the defense team from doing in-person interviews since mid-March, including with Crusius, who is jailed without bond.
 He asked the judge to schedule a discussion of these issues for October.

 Federal prosecutors are opposing the request and have said the Attorney General will decide whether to seek the death penalty.
 They not immediately respond to a request for comment.

-Lane declined to comment, saying the “the motion speaks for itself.”
+Lane declined to comment, saying “the motion speaks for itself.”